-The SimpleLinkTM CC1312R7 device is a multiprotocol Sub-1 GHz wireless microcontroller (MCU) supporting IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN), mioty®, Wi-SUN®, proprietary systems, including the TI 15.4-Stack (Sub-1 GHz), and concurrent multiprotocol through a Dynamic Multiprotocol Manager (DMM) driver.
-The CC1312R7 is based on an Arm® Cortex® M4F main processor and optimized for low-power wireless communication and advanced sensing in grid infrastructure, building automation, retail automation, personal electronics and medical applications.
+The SimpleLinkTM CC2652R7 device is a multiprotocol 2.4-GHz wireless microcontroller (MCU) supporting Thread, Zigbee®, Matter, Bluetooth® 5.2 Low Energy, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN), TI 15.4-Stack (2.4 GHz), and concurrent multiprotocol through a Dynamic Multiprotocol Manager (DMM) driver.
+The CC2652R7 is based on an Arm® Cortex® M4F main processor and optimized for low-power wireless communication and advanced sensing in grid infrastructure, building automation, retail automation, personal electronics and medical applications.

-The CC1312R7 has a software defined radio powered by an Arm® Cortex® M0, which allows support for multiple physical layers and RF standards.
-The device supports operation in 287 to 351-MHz, 359 to 527-MHz, 861 to 1054-MHz, and 1076 to 1315-MHz frequency bands.
-PHY and frequency band switching can be done runtime through a dynamic multiprotocol manager (DMM) driver.
-The CC1312R7 has an efficient built-in PA that supports +14 dBm TX at 24.9 mA current consumption.
-In RX it has -121 dBm sensitivity and 88 dB blocking ±10 MHz in SimpleLinkTM long-range mode with 2.5-kbps data rate.
+The CC2652R7 has a software defined radio powered by an Arm® Cortex® M0, which allows support for multiple physical layers and RF standards.
+The device supports operation in the 2360 to 2500-MHz frequency band.
+PHY and frequency switching can be done runtime through a dynamic multiprotocol manager (DMM) driver.
+The CC2652R7 supports +5 dBm TX at 9.7 mA in the 2.4-GHz band.
+CC2652R7 has a receive sensitivity of -104 dBm for 125-kbps Bluetooth® Low Energy Coded PHY.

-The CC1312R7 has a low sleep current of 0.9 $\mu$ A with RTC and 144KB RAM retention.
+The CC2652R7 has a low sleep current of 0.9 $\mu$ A with RTC and 144KB RAM retention.
 In addition to the main Cortex® M4F processor, the device also has an autonomous ultra-low power Sensor Controller CPU with fast wake-up capability.
 As an example, the sensor controller is capable of 1-Hz ADC sampling at 1- $\mu$ A system current.

-The CC1312R7 has Low SER (Soft Error Rate) FIT (Failure-in-time) for long operational lifetime.
+The CC2652R7 has Low SER (Soft Error Rate) FIT (Failure-in-time) for long operational lifetime.
 Always-on SRAM parity minimizes risk for corruption due to potential radiation events.
 Consistent with many customers' 10 to 15 years or longer life cycle requirements, TI has a product life cycle policy with a commitment to product longevity and continuity of supply.

-The CC1312R7 device is part of the SimpleLinkTM MCU platform, which consists of Wi-Fi®, Bluetooth® Low Energy, Thread, Zigbee, Wi-SUN®, Amazon Sidewalk, mioty®, Sub-1 GHz MCUs, and host MCUs.
-CC1312R7 is part of a scalable portfolio with flash sizes from 32KB to 704KB with pin-to-pin compatible package options.
+The CC2652R7 device is part of the SimpleLinkTM MCU platform, which consists of Wi-Fi®, Bluetooth® Low Energy, Thread, Zigbee, Wi-SUN®, Amazon Sidewalk, mioty®, Sub-1 GHz MCUs, and host MCUs.
+CC2652R7 is part of a scalable portfolio with flash sizes from 32KB to 704KB with pin-to-pin compatible package options.
 The common SimpleLinkTMCC13xx and CC26xx Software Development Kit (SDK) and SysConfig system configuration tool supports migration between devices in the portfolio.
 A comprehensive number of software stacks, application examples and SimpleLinkTM Academy training sessions are included in the SDK.
 For more information, visit wireless connectivity.